missionpinball/mpf-docs/tutorial/1_prerequisites.rst

    mpf --version

 That command should print something like ``MPF v0.30.1``.
 Note that the version is three numbers, ``x.y.z``.
-The last number (the "z") is the patch number and doesn't matter for the documentation.
-In other words, the documentation for 0.30 is valid for 0.30.0 or 0.30.1 or 0.30.212.
+The last number (the "z") is the patch number and doesn't have any functional changes.
+(In other words, MPF 0.30.0 and 0.30.2 have the same functions and features.)

 If this command gives you an error, then go back to the :doc:`/install/index` section to make sure MPF is installed.
 If it prints a version number lower than |version|, then install the latest version of